Erivedge 150 mg hard capsules

 Within each frequency grouping, ADRs are presented in the order of decreasing seriousness.

-The safety of Erivedge has been evaluated in clinical trials with 138 patients treated for advanced basal cell carcinoma (aBCC), which includes both metastatic BCC (mBCC) and locally advanced BCC (laBCC).
-In four open label phase 1 and 2 clinical trials patients were treated with at least one dose of Erivedge monotherapy at doses ≥ 150 mg.
-Doses > 150 mg did not result in higher plasma concentrations in clinical trials and patients on doses > 150 mg have been included in the analysis.
+The safety of Erivedge has been evaluated in clinical studies with 138 patients treated for advanced basal cell carcinoma (aBCC), which includes both metastatic BCC (mBCC) and locally advanced BCC (laBCC).
+In four open label phase 1 and 2 clinical studies patients were treated with at least one dose of Erivedge monotherapy at doses ≥ 150 mg.
+Doses > 150 mg did not result in higher plasma concentrations in clinical studies and patients on doses > 150 mg have been included in the analysis.
 Additionally, safety was assessed in a post approval study that included 1215 aBCC patients evaluable for safety and treated with 150 mg.
 In general the safety profile observed was consistent in both mBCC and laBCC patients and across studies as described below.

 Table 1 ADRs occurring in patients treated with Erivedge